kceder/wolt_frontend/README.md

 A delivery fee calculator built with TypeScript and React.
 Assignment for Wolt.
 This was my first time using TypeScript and a great excuse to do so!
+Creating dark mode, light mode and mobile layout was also nice little introduction to Tailwind.

 ## How to run?